fabianehmel/haack/README.md

 ### Map Generation (`map-generation`)

-A node application that creates a map for given GeoJSON data.
-Uses d3 and it's projections.
+_TLDR: A node application that creates a map for given GeoJSON data.
+Uses d3 and it's projections._

+The map generation is controlled with a config file, see the file `config.example.js` as an example.
+The config file sets the dimensions of the map, the file paths (for export and GeoJSON data) and the layers.

+#### Layer types

+The tool supports these layer types:

+- `filled` — a filled layer, consisting of a a single GeoJSON
+- `stroked` — an outlined layer, consisting of a a single GeoJSON
+- `levels` — a series of filled levels, consisting of a set of GeoJSONs

+Please see the `config.example.js` for a reference how to use these layers.
+The config files need to be placed in the folder `map-generation`.
+To run the script, use the command `npm run map-generation` in the root directory.
+By default, the script will look for a `config.js` file in the folder `map-generation`.
+If you want to use another file, provide it's name as a argument like this: `npm run map-generation my.special.config`.

 ### Data Processing (`data-processing`)